ChrisBall/Dub-Siren-Files/Dub Siren Manual.md

    Feedback from the delay loop is controlled with this potentiometer: from 0 - 150%.

-5. Delay Access Speed COntrol
+5. Delay Access Speed Control

    This potentiometer controls the read/write speed from/to the delay buffer, from slow to fast.